 The volume of water stored in the ESPA derives from natural inputs (precipitation, tributary underflow, seepage from rivers) and from irrigation related inputs (seepage from canals and farm fields).
 The volume of water stored in the ESPA increased dramatically during the first half of the 20th century as large irrigation canals transported millions of acre feet of water from the Snake River out on to the Eastern Snake River Plain.
 Crops were irrigated by flood irrigation, and the water not consumed by the crops percolated into the ESPA as "incidental recharge.
 As a result, the groundwater table rose across the ESPA by as much as 30-50 feet.
 The flow of springs near American Falls and in the Thousand Springs reach also increased dramatically.
 Thousand Springs flows increased from 4,200 cfs prior to irrigation to about 6,800 cfs by the late 1950s.
 Since then spring flows have declined as a result of more efficient surface water irrigation practices, the termination of winter canal flows, ground water pumping, and drought.
-Spring flows in the Thousand Springs reach currently are about 5,200 cfs, a decline of just over 20% over the past sixty years.
-While spring discharges from the ESPA remain above pre-irrigation levels, the decline from peak levels has created conflicts between surface and groundwater users, and in some instances between senior and junior groundwater users.
+Spring flows in the Thousand Springs from the ESPA remain above pre-irrigation levels, the decline from peak levels has created conflicts between surface and groundwater users, and in some instances between senior and junior groundwater users.